-Greek police arrest suspect in aircraft hijacking
+Greek police arrest suspect in 1985 TWA aircraft hijacking

 The TWA 847 flight from Cairo to San Diego with several en route stops was hijacked shortly after taking off from Athens in 1985.
 The hijackers demanded the release of Shi’ite Muslim prisoners from Israeli custody.

 The passengers and crew endured a three-day intercontinental ordeal.
-Some passengers were beaten and a U.S. Navy diver who was on board the aircraft was killed.
+Some passengers were beaten and a U.S. Navy diver who was on board the aircraft was beaten and murdered.
 Dozens of passengers were held hostage over the following two weeks.

-Reporting by Angeliki Koutantou and Michele Kambas; Editing by Ros Russell
+Reporting by Angeliki Koutantou and Michele Kambas, Additional reporting by Thomas Escritt in Berlin,; Editing by Ros Russell